Clickport

 6.7 vs 2.1 citations

 The most important finding for small publishers: 74% of ChatGPT citations go to sites with domain authority under 80.
-Pages ranking position 21 or lower in Google get cited 400% more often by AI search than by traditional search.
+Pages ranking position 21 or lower in Google still earn regular AI citations despite getting virtually zero clicks from traditional search.
 AI search does not rank by backlink count.
 It cites by relevance, depth, and specificity.
 A small site with genuinely excellent content on a specific topic can get cited alongside decade-old industry leaders.

 This is the real shift.
 Traditional SEO is winner-take-all.
 Positions 1 through 3 get most clicks.
 Position 25 gets nothing.
 But AI search reaches deep.
 Your page ranking #47 might never earn a Google click, but it could be cited by ChatGPT, Perplexity, or AI Overviews.
 Content that was previously worthless for traffic is now productive.